intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/ucm-icm-feature-guide.md

 (HandlerId) that can be used to define which actual Java Script action handler should be used to handle the concrete action.
 This allows to create generic/parametric JS action handlers that can handle multiple actions with different parameters for each concrete action.
-For example, the generic `cmCreateCaseAtSameTab` action handler is used to create actions with different solution ids, case types and role assignments.
+For example, the generic `ucmCreateCaseAtSameTab` action handler is used to create actions with different solution ids, case types and role assignments.

 ### Case Tools